TjerkZ/S3-Dreamcatcher/Research/docker.md

 ## how to use docker
 In order to use docker you have to install the docker application. this can either be for a small single server or an entire server room with multiple servers.
 ### Docker hub
-docker hub is the cloud service of docker. you can push images to your hub this way it is easy to pull them from a diverent machine. the other big advantage is that you can easly share the images with others that want to run a conatainer whith your app
+docker hub is the cloud service of docker. you can push images to your hub this way it is easy to pull them from a diverent machine.
+The other big advantage is that you can easly share the images with others that want to run a conatainer whith your app

 ### Docker file
 For docker to build an image you need to configre a dockerifle.
 This file contains every thing docker needs inorder to run the application. usualy it contains 3 sections:
 - Install tools that your application uses
 - Installl and/or update Dependencys of the application
-- genarate the applciation
+- Genarate the applciation
 The file i use for my dotnet 6 application looks like this: [dockerfile dreamcatcher](https://github.com/TjerkZ/s3-dreamcatcher-api/blob/124849a110c679003190728fd0071af236a29e98/s3-dreamcatcher-api/Dockerfile)

 ### Docker compose